Synternet/pubsub-python/README.md

 # PubSub Python

-Welcome to the documentation for the Python SDK for the Data Mesh by SyntropyNet!
-This SDK allows seamless integration with our data mesh solution, enabling you to leverage real-time data streams in your Python applications.
-With the Python SDK, you can unlock the power of the Data Mesh and harness real-time insights for your data-driven projects.
+Welcome to the documentation for the Python SDK for the Data Availability Layer by SyntropyNet!
+This SDK allows seamless integration with our Data Availability Layer solution, enabling you to leverage real-time data streams in your Python applications.
+With the Python SDK, you can unlock the power of the Data Availability Layer and harness real-time insights for your data-driven projects.

 [pubsub-python ](https://github.com/SyntropyNet/pubsub-python)is a Python example illustrating the use of the Syntropy DataMesh project, which facilitates subscription to existing data streams or publishing new ones.
 This example employs the NATS messaging system and offers a simpler starting point for integrating Python applications with the Syntropy DataMesh platform.

 # Installation

-To install the Python SDK for Data Mesh, you can use pip, the Python package manager.
+To install the Python SDK for Data Availability Layer, you can use pip, the Python package manager.
 Here's an example of how to install it:

 ```shell
 pip install syntropynet-pubsub